heronproject/apache-proposal/README.md

 ### Meritocracy

-We plan to invest in supporting a meritocracy.
-We will discuss the requirements in an open forum.
-Several companies have already expressed interest in this project, and we intend to invite additional developers to participate.
-We will encourage and monitor community participation so that privileges can be extended to those that contribute.
+By submitting this incubator proposal, we’re expressing our intent to build a diverse developer community around Heron that will conduct itself according to The Apache Way and use meritocratic means of accepting contributions.
+Several companies have already expressed interest in Heron, and our goal is to grow the Heron community by encouraging open communication, contributions and participation of all types, and ensuring that contributors are recognized appropriately.

 ### Community

 There is a large need for an performant streaming compute system.
-By bringing Heron into Apache, we believe that the community will grow even bigger.
+By bringing Heron into the Apache ecosystem, we believe that the community will grow even bigger.

 ### Core Developers

 Heron was [initially developed](https://blog.twitter.com/2015/flying-faster-with-twitter-heron) at Twitter.

 ### Alignment

-We believe that having Heron at Apache will help further the growth of the streaming compute community, as it will encourage cooperation within the Storm project.
-In the long term and when the project graduates from the Apache incubator, we would be amenable to have the project join the Storm project.
+We believe that having Heron at Apache will help further the growth of the streaming compute community, as it will encourage cooperation within the Apache Storm project.

 ## Known Risks